kauwelab/PolyRiskScore/static/downloadables/README.md

 * **-v verbose result file** -- Adding the **-v** parameter will return the output file in a 'verbose' format, switching to including a line for each sample/study/trait combination.
 Additional columns are added that display lists of protective variants, risk variants, variants that are present but do not include the risk allele, and variants that are in high linkage disequilibrium whose odds ratios are not included in the calculations. *NOTE: This only applies to TSV output files.
 JSON output files are always 'verbose'.*
 * **-g defaultSex** -- This parameter will set the default sex for the samples in the input file.
 Though a rare occurence, some studies have duplicates of the same snp that differ by which biological sex the p-value is associated with.
 You can indicate which sex you would like snps to select when both options (M/F) are present.
 The system default is Female."
 * **-s stepNumber** -- The calculator can be run in two steps.
 The first step deals with downloading necessary information for calculations from our server.
 The second step is responsible for performing the actual calculations and does not require an internet connection.
+Running the tool without a specified step number will run both steps sequentially.
 * **-n numberOfSubprocesses** --

 ## Examples